 - Weather is a great science connection for the Wizard of Oz.
 Use a Tornado Tube to create a tornado in a couple of 2-liter bottles.
 Add houses from a Monopoly game to get the effect Dorothy must have experienced when her house was carried away.

-- National Geographic has a tornado lesson plan.
+- Teach Engineering has a tornado lesson plan.

 - Parts of the body are another option, since the tin man needs a heart and the scarecrow needs a brain.
-Use an Anatomy Apron, or have students draw around themselves on kraft paper and add cut-out or drawn hearts, brains, and other internal organs appropriate to your grade level.
+Have students draw around themselves on kraft paper and add cut-out or drawn hearts, brains, and other internal organs appropriate to your grade level.

 Art and Music